corellium/corellium-api/README.md

 - `options.patches`: The following values are supported:
   - `jailbroken` The instance should be jailbroken (default).
   - `nonjailbroken` The instance should not be jailbroken.
+  - `corelliumd` The instance should not be jailbroken but should profile API agent.
+- `options.bootOptions`: Various boot options
+  - `options.bootOptions.udid`: Predefined Unique Device ID (UDID) for iOS device

 Example: